federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 * NEW.
 Press-only mode for mouse clicks (without release the mouse button).
 It is a feature so it holds the click button instead of clicking multiple times.
 * NEW.
 Trigger key defaults to DELETE that clears the clicking sequence is now changeable as other trigger keys.
 You may select another key if DELETE trigger affects other applications.

 This is a mirror site for [AutoClicker Record/Play Script Of Clicks](https://sourceforge.net/projects/autoclicker-professional/).
+Binary executable installers for Windows can be downloaded there for your convenience.